vinceskahan/v5wiki/installer-options.md

 - no standard for ancillary configs such as logrotate, rsyslog, udev, nginx
 - no mechanism for installing multiple concurrent versions<br/>
   This can be done with separate virtual environments.
-- you must install weewx for each python environment.  this could be a good thing, could be a bad thing.  when the weewx configs and data are considered part of weewx, this is a bad thing.
+- you must install weewx for each python environment.<br/>
+  Since weewx is installed into the python directory tree, you cannot use a single weewx tree with multiple python versions.
+As a result, this installation method is not ideal for the development use case.

 ## platform packages